-1.3.3.3 Understanding the Life Cycle State of SOA Composite Applications

-You can administer the entire life cycle state of deployed SOA composite applications from Oracle Enterprise Manager Fusion Middleware Control Console.
-An application is automatically activated when you deploy it to the SOA Infrastructure.
-During deployment, you can specify a specific revision number for the application.
+1.4.3.3 Understanding the Life Cycle State of SOA Composite Applications deployment, you can specify a specific revision number for the application.
 A revision is a specific deployed version of the application.
 You can deploy multiple revisions of an application, enabling all to run at the same time.